 Some of these cards can be luxury products that offer valuable travel perks and benefits, but with a high annual fee.
 Also, there are general travel rewards cards that are offered to small-business owners.

 Reward cards that offer points through co-brand partners

 Alternatively, there are many travel rewards cards that offer points or miles in programs operated by a co-brand partner.
 The two major types of partner cards are airline cards and hotel cards, although there are some affiliated with an online travel agency.
 When you use one of these cards, you'll earn points and miles with the travel provider or travel agency, and the use of your rewards will be subject to the terms and conditions of its loyalty program.
 However, the card issuer is still setting rates and fees, issuing statements and processing your monthly payments.

 As with the general travel rewards cards, there are partner cards considered premium or luxury products.
 These cards will typically offer extensive benefits when traveling with the co-branded airline or staying with the affiliated hotel chain.
 Finally, there are also co-branded cards for small business with airline and hotel partners.

 Travel cards are just one of many types of cards, including cash back cards, balance transfer cards, low interest cards, and those for fair or poor credit.
 Before selecting a travel rewards card, you should examine their advantages and drawbacks.

 The advantages of travel cards

 The most obvious benefit of a travel credit card is the ability to redeem your points or miles for award travel.
-Not only can award travel reservations be very valuable, but many cardholders really enjoy the chance to use their rewards to treat themselves to a vacation, whether to Aruba in April or Malaysia in May.
+Not only can award travel reservations be very valuable, but many cardholders really enjoy the chance to use their rewards to treat themselves to a vacation, whether to Jamaica in June or Japan in July.